marcoscaa/chem264/week10/README.md

 Reuses the converged potential from Step 1 and recomputes the bands on a **much denser 20×20×20 k-mesh**, adding empty (conduction) states.
-This dense sampling is needed to accurately perform the Brillouin-zone integral $\sum_k$ in the formulas above.
+This dense sampling is needed to accurately perform the Brillouin-zone integral $\int_{\mathrm{BZ}} d^3k$ in the formulas above (which the code evaluates as a numerical sum over this grid).
 Two changes relative to the SCF run are essential:

 - `nbnd = 20`: adds unoccupied bands.
 Absorption is a transition from occupied to empty states, so we need conduction bands as final states $n$.